On his deathbed Louis Pasteur said "Bernard was correct. I was wrong. The microbe (germ) is nothing. The terrain (milieu) is everything."

 Was it real or apocryphal?

 There are many variations of this recant.
 But the essential admission is intact.
-Bernard was Claude Bernard, who got the terrain theory from Antoine Béchamp (who called it the cellular theory).
+Bernard was Claude Bernard, who got the terrain theory from Antoine Béchamp (who called it the microzymian theory).

 Three nineteenth century Frenchmen researched fermentation, microbes, and contagious disease:

 Their work overlapped.
 Their conclusions sometimes agreed and other times disagreed with each other's.
-Pasteur adopted the germ theory while Béchamp formulated the cellular theory, which was quite at odds with the germ theory.
+Pasteur adopted the germ theory while Béchamp formulated the microzymian theory, which was quite at odds with the germ theory.
 Bernard's work was aligned with Béchamp's.
-Bernard described milieu intérieur, the environment within, which he and others also called terrain.
+Bernard described milieu intérieur, the interstitial fluids regarded as an internal environment in which the cells of the body are nourished and maintained in a state of equilibrium, which he and others also called terrain.

-Pasteur and Benard were very close and over long stretches of time took care of each other.
+Pasteur and Bernard were very close and over long stretches of time took care of each other.
 A fourth man, Jacques-Arsène d'Arsonval (1851–1940), Bernard's top student, was also close to Pasteur.
 D'Arsonval would have been a frequent visitor to Pasteur over the many months of his terminal illness.
-(Pasteur died from complications of a series of strokes that had started in 1868, his last illness lasted 11 months.)

 Pasteur was hostile to Béchamp, whose work threatened Pasteur's reputation and income.
 Pasteur effectively promoted his own work, while Béchamp's modesty and devotion to his research kept himself out of the spotlight.